godfrey0/Resume/README.md

 - Fundamental of Investing Leveraging Technology

-Professional Certificate in Human and Automated Managerial Skills 2021 The Faculty of Arts and Social Sciences through five courses aimed at developing and enriching both the learner’s mind and heart.
+Professional Certificate in Human and Automated Managerial Skills 2021 Courses completed:
+~ The Faculty of Arts and Social Sciences through five courses aimed at developing and enriching both the learner’s mind and heart.

 edX Verified Certificate:
+Courses completed:
 ~ University Cote d’ Azur, W3Cx, JavaScript Introduction 2021
 ~ Harvard University, CS50’s Computer Science for Business Professionals 2021 ~ University of Michigan, Programming for Everybody Getting Started with Python 2021